 You can register for your DUNS number on fedgov.dnb.com.

 You can also search to see if you already have a DUNS number for your business.
-When I did this, I already did.
+When we did this, we already did.

 But when you’re registering or reviewing your DUNS account, CAREFULLY review the information.

 If ANYTHING is inconsistent from what’s on your application to register in SAM to your DUNS information, you may be rejected.

 We know this because our first application was rejected because our address was not correct.
 Well at least we thought it was, but we think one letter or something very small was wrong.